-1. Chemical composition of plasma (physiological concentrations of the most important plasma components and their origin).

-2. The most important blood buffer systems: bicarbonate, hemoglobin, phosphate, protein (components and their proportion, mechanism of action, capacity).
+- 1. Chemical composition of plasma (physiological concentrations of the most important plasma components and their origin). - 2.
+The most important blood buffer systems: bicarbonate, hemoglobin, phosphate, protein (components and their proportion, mechanism of action, capacity).
 The notion of acid-base disturbances (acidosis, alkalosis).

-3. Proteins of red blood cells.
+- 3. Proteins of red blood cells.
 The structure of hemoglobin, heme, globin; varieties (normal and abnormal) and derivatives of hemoglobin.
-Metabolism of red blood cells.

-4. Respiratory function of the blood.
-Red blood cells as a main participants of gas transport by the blood (the role of hemoglobin and carbonic anhydrase).
-Reversible binding of oxygen and carbon dioxide as a means of transport (mechanisms of binding CO_2 and O_2 to hemoglobin, cooperative interaction of hemoglobin subunits).
+Metabolism of red blood cells. - 4.
+Respiratory function of the blood.
+Red blood cells as main participants of gas transport in the blood (the role of hemoglobin and carbonic anhydrase).
+Reversible binding of oxygen and carbon dioxide as a means of transport (mechanisms of binding CO2 and O2 to hemoglobin, co-operative interaction of hemoglobin subunits).
 Hypoxia, forms, mechanisms of development.

-1. Harper's biochemistry / R. K. Murray [et al.].
+- 1. Biological chemistry.
+Lecture notes / A. D. Tahanovich [et al.].
+Minsk: BSMU, 2017.
+P. 150-154. - 2.
+Gubsky, Yu.
+Biological chemistry / Yu.
+Gubsky.
+Vinnytsia, 2017.
+P. 380-388. - 3.
+Harper's biochemistry / R. K. Murray [et al.].
 26th ed.
 2003.
 P. 580-597, 609-625.